-No wholesaler may make any gift of beer or other item, or make any deal with, a retailer or other person to reduce the wholesale price of beer below the list price to encourage the retailer to make larger purchases.
+No wholesaler may give beer or other items as gifts or make any deal with a retailer or other person to reduce the wholesale price of beer below the list price to encourage the retailer to make larger purchases.
 However, a manufacturer may offer a discount to the consumer via a coupon to be redeemed by the manufacturer.
-No retailer or wholesaler may participate, either directly or indirectly, in the redemption of such coupons.98
+No retailer or wholesaler may participate, directly or indirectly, in redeeming such coupons.98